BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 <img src="/assets/img/Flo.jpeg" height="350" alt="Floriana Ciaglia" />
 #### Floriana Ciaglia

-Floriana is majoring in Computer Science and minoring in Applied Math here at Boise State.
-She is currently working on the Lidar Data Processing project.
+Floriana is a junior majoring in Computer Science and minoring in Applied Mathematics here at Boise State University.
+She is currently working on the ChiLL-I/E project.
+In summer 2020, Floriana interned at NCAR (National Center for Atmospheric Research) where she worked on the refactoring of ASPEN - a program that performs quality control and data analysis of sounding data.

 * * *